Christine Lagarde

 Honors

 Among her honors, Lagarde was named a Commander of the National Order of Merit in early 2022.
 Earlier, she was awarded the National Order of the Legion of Honor and the Order of Agricultural Merit.
-Lagarde has also received honorary doctorates from KU Leuven and the Université de Montréal.
+Christine has also received honorary doctorates from KU Leuven and the Université de Montréal.

 Personal Life